manifold-systems/manifold/manifold-deps-parent/manifold-props/README.md

 # Overriding properties

-Overriding a property works similarly to overriding a method.
+Overriding a property is similar to overriding a method.

 Creating, implementing, and using an interface:
 ```java